akumalla-s/tic-tac-toe/README.md

 - **Review Moves:** Players can review previous moves of a game.
 - **Timer:** Game includes a timer for each turn to keep the game engaging.
 - **Responsive Design:** The game is designed to be responsive and playable on various devices.

-## Screenshots

-[Include screenshots or gifs of your game to showcase its UI and gameplay]

 ## Installation